ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/VSD_6ph_FD_control/uz_VSD_6ph_FD.rst

 VSD Open-phase-fault detection
 ==============================

-This module provides functions for open phase fault (OPF) detection based on Vector-Space-Decompositon (VSD) für an asymmetric six phase machine.
+This module provides functions for open phase fault (OPF) detection based on Vector-Space-Decompositon (VSD) for an asymmetric six phase machine.
+The stator of an asymmetric six phase phase machine consists of two three-phase windig sets shifted by :math:`\gamma = \pi/6`.
+Since the VSD transformation can be used for both PMSM and asynchronous machines, this module can be used for both machine types.
+The OPF detection can be extended to other stator arrangements, eg. symmetrical six phase machines or 5 and 9 phase machines.
+However, this is not included in this module.

 The detection is based on six fault indices, one for each phase of the machine.
-The fault indices are calculated based on the measured VSD-currents with the following equations.
+The fault indices are calculated based on the measured VSD-currents with the following equations:

 .. math::